Yuvashree0926/PowerBI-Fintech-Project/README.md

-# Fintech Customer & Loan Dashboard 📊
-This Power BI report visualizes key metrics for customer segmentation, loan performance, and account trends in the Fintech domain.

-## Key Features:
+ Executive Summary

+The Fintech Customer & Loan Dashboard is an interactive Power BI report designed to provide deep insights into customer behavior, loan approval patterns, and account-level performance in the fintech sector.
+Developed using Power BI and data processed in Excel, this dashboard helps stakeholders monitor business KPIs, identify risks, and optimize decision-making.

+Project Highlights:
-- Loan Approval Analysis
+Loan Approval Analysis:
+Breaks down loan statuses to identify approval trends and rejection reasons.

-- Customer Demographics Insights
+Customer Demographics:
-- Account and Branch-wise Performance
+Offers segmentation by age, gender, and region to support targeted strategies.

+Account & Branch Performance:
+Tracks branch-level activity, account status, and overall risk exposure.

-- Page Navigation with Interactive Buttons
+Page Navigation Buttons:
+Enhances user interaction with smooth transitions between report pages.

-## Tools Used:
+Tools & Technologies Used:

-- Power BI
+Power BI for data modeling, visualization, and dashboard creation
-- Excel (for raw data)

-- ## File:
-- Fintech_Risk_Scoring_Analysis.pbix
+Excel as the source for structured financial and customer data

--  Designed and developed by Yuvashree Thulipudi
+Created by: Yuvashree Thulipudi

+This dashboard serves as a portfolio piece that demonstrates strong data storytelling, visualization skills, and business intelligence capabilities tailored for roles in Fintech, Data Analysis, and Risk Analytics.